GreyGuoweiChen/VirBot/README.md

 pip install .
 ```

-If you are unable to install GIT-LFS, you can instead manually download the references file from [OneDrive](https://portland-my.sharepoint.com/:f:/g/personal/gwchen3-c_my_cityu_edu_hk/EufG0D1CYLREg_7K1UgMvpwBg6bbBIJSM0vdV5udvw1k_w?e=nOJo3G) and place it directly into the `virbot/data` directory.
+If you are unable to install GIT-LFS, you can instead manually download the references file from [OneDrive](https://portland-my.sharepoint.com/:f:/g/personal/gwchen3-c_my_cityu_edu_hk/EufG0D1CYLREg_7K1UgMvpwBg6bbBIJSM0vdV5udvw1k_w?e=nOJo3G) and place it directly into the `virbot/data` directory before running the pip install step.

 ## Usage:
 The VirBot is friendly to use.
 It requires input as fasta format and will return the fasta format output file with the identified RNA virus sequences.
+If you have not installed using the pip install command above you will need to add `virbot/VirBot.py` to your path or call the script directly.

 ```
 # If the environment variables path is correctly set and you run VirBot.py as an executable file.